The CPU is a complicated component. We can’t simply say it’s an input or output; it’s much more than that. It is the brain of a computer.

 Each CPU can potentially run two threads simultaneously, meaning that you can have 16 separate processes all running at the same time.

-In 2022, the Ryzen Core i9 is considered the best gaming CPU made by octa-core.
+In 2022, the Ryzen 9 and Core i9 is considered the best gaming CPU which are octa-core processors.

 6. Deca-Core CPU